amitkhan112003/Credit_Card_Financial_Report_Analysis_Dashboard/README.md

-## Credit Card Financial Report Analysis Dashboard
-## Table of Contents

-Project Description

-The Steps Taken

-1. Create a Database

-2. Create cc_detail and cust_detail Tables

-3. Import CSV Data into SQL

-4. Insert Additional Data

-Power BI Dashboard

-Key SQL Queries

-Conclusion
-## Project Description

-This project involves importing credit card and customer data from CSV files into an SQL database.
-The data is organized into two tables: cc_detail and cust_detail.
-These tables contain information regarding credit card transactions, customer demographics, and account information.

-The purpose of this project is to cleanly store and manage data for analysis and reporting.
-A Power BI dashboard was created to visualize key insights derived from the data, such as customer demographics, card usage patterns, and other financial metrics.

-## The Steps Taken

-1. .
-Create a Database
-The first step in this process was to create a database where the tables cc_detail and cust_detail would reside.

-A database was created to organize and hold the data that is being imported from CSV files.

-2. Create cc_detail and cust_detail Tables
-Two tables were created in the database to store credit card and customer details:

-cc_detail: This table contains transaction and card-related details for each customer.

-cust_detail: This table contains demographic and personal information of the customers.

-Table Definitions:

-cc_detail includes columns like Client_Num, Card_Category, Annual_Fees, Activation_30_Days, Customer_Acq_Cost, Credit_Limit, and others.

-cust_detail includes columns like Client_Num, Customer_Age, Gender, Dependent_Count, Education_Level, Marital_Status, Income, and Cust_Satisfaction_Score.

-3. Import CSV Data into SQL
-Once the tables were created, data was imported from CSV files into the cc_detail and cust_detail tables using the COPY command.

-The COPY command is used to load data from CSV files into the database.
-The file path and delimiter (in this case, a comma) were specified to ensure that the data was correctly parsed.

-CSV Files:

-credit_card.csv: Contains transaction-related data.

-customer.csv: Contains customer demographic data.

-After importing, the data from the CSV files was validated by querying the tables.

-4. Insert Additional Data
-To ensure that the data reflects the most up-to-date records, additional data files (cc_add.csv and cust_add.csv) were imported into the respective tables.

-The COPY command was used again to load new data into the cc_detail and cust_detail tables.

-5. Creating A Power BI Dashboard:

-A Power BI dashboard was created to visualize the data imported into the SQL database.
-The dashboard serves as a tool for decision-making, helping stakeholders analyze trends, patterns, and key insights about customers and credit card usage.

-The Power BI dashboard includes the following features:

-Customer Demographics: Visualizes customer data, such as age, gender, marital status, income levels, and customer satisfaction score.

-Card Usage Patterns: Displays credit card utilization data, including credit limits, total revolving balance, and transaction amounts.

-Delinquency Analysis: Identifies and visualizes customers with delinquent accounts.

-Trends Over Time: Displays the trend of credit card usage over different weeks and quarters.

-Geographic Analysis: Uses data on customer locations to visualize trends by state or zipcode.

-This dashboard was built by connecting Power BI to the SQL database, importing the cc_detail and cust_detail tables, and using various Power BI features like charts, tables, and slicers to present the data interactively.
-## Conclusion

-This project successfully demonstrates the process of importing data from CSV files into an SQL database for further analysis.
-The tables cc_detail and cust_detail were created and populated with data using the COPY command.
-Additional data was also inserted into the tables to keep the records up-to-date.

-A Power BI dashboard was then created to visualize key insights from this dataset.
-This includes customer demographics, card usage patterns, and financial metrics such as credit limits and transaction amounts.

-This project provides a foundation for building advanced analytical models and interactive reports using SQL and Power BI.
+## 💳 Credit Card Financial Report Analysis Dashboard
+## 📚 Table of Contents

+📝 Project Description

+🛠 The Steps Taken

+📂 Create a Database

+🧾 Create cc_detail and cust_detail Tables

+📥 Import CSV Data into SQL

+➕ Insert Additional Data

+📊 Power BI Dashboard

+🔍 Key SQL Queries

+✅ Conclusion
+## 📝 Project Description

+This project focuses on analyzing credit card usage and customer demographics by importing data from CSV files into an SQL database.
+Two primary tables were created:

+cc_detail: Contains credit card transaction and product-related data.

+cust_detail: Contains customer demographic and account information.

+The aim is to manage this data effectively for reporting and analysis.
+A Power BI Dashboard was developed to visualize trends in credit card activity, customer behavior, and financial metrics, helping stakeholders gain actionable insights.
+## 🛠 The Steps Taken

+📂 Create a Database
+A dedicated database was created to store and manage customer and credit card transaction data securely.

+🧾 Create cc_detail and cust_detail Tables
+cc_detail: Stores credit card-related information such as:

+Client_Num

+Card_Category

+Annual_Fees

+Activation_30_Days

+Customer_Acq_Cost

+Credit_Limit

+cust_detail: Stores customer demographic details such as:

+Client_Num

+Customer_Age

+Gender

+Dependent_Count

+Education_Level

+Marital_Status

+Income

+Cust_Satisfaction_Score

+📥 Import CSV Data into SQL
+Data from two primary CSV files were imported using the COPY command:

+credit_card.csv → cc_detail

+customer.csv → cust_detail

+The data was parsed with appropriate delimiters and validated using SQL queries to ensure consistency and accuracy.

+➕ Insert Additional Data
+Additional records from:

+cc_add.csv

+cust_add.csv

+were imported using the COPY command to update both tables with the latest data.

+📊 Power BI Dashboard
+A Power BI Dashboard was created to connect to the SQL database and provide dynamic, interactive reports.
+Key visualizations include:

+👥 Customer Demographics
+Age, Gender, Marital Status, Income Bracket, Satisfaction Scores.

+💳 Card Usage Patterns
+Credit Limits, Total Revolving Balance, Activation Status, Annual Fees.

+🚨 Delinquency Analysis
+Identifying accounts with missed payments or risk flags.

+📈 Trends Over Time
+Weekly and quarterly usage analysis for spending and engagement trends.

+🗺️ Geographic Analysis
+State- or Zipcode-based customer concentration and usage behavior.

+The dashboard leverages Power BI features like bar charts, pie charts, slicers, filters, and maps for enhanced storytelling.
+## 🔍 Key SQL Queries

+Identify top income customers with high credit limits

+Track customers with delinquency over time

+Join and filter demographics with credit usage

+Aggregate card category usage by region or income level
+## ✅ Conclusion

+This project effectively demonstrates the complete workflow of data ingestion, storage, and visualization:

+🧩 Structured data in cc_detail and cust_detail using SQL.

+📥 Imported primary and additional datasets via CSV.

+📊 Built an interactive Power BI dashboard for analysis.

+This solution enables deeper insight into customer behaviors, credit utilization patterns, and risk profiling, laying the groundwork for advanced financial analytics and targeted customer strategies.